AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

 <!-- Keep?
 If so, put this where?

   * Currently, [!DNL RampIDs] aren't retrievable during on-site events.
 This means that certain custom goals, such as Lowest CPA and ROAS, aren't available with the use of authenticated segments.
-Use cookie-based segments only if you have a restrictive performance KPI.<!-- get update on this, and if it applies to other ID types too -->
+Use cookie-based segments only if you have a restrictive performance KPI.

 -->